robertmuth/Cwerg/FrontEndDocs/tutorial.md

 * initial-expr, limit-expr, step-expr are evaluated once at the beginning
 * the type of var-name is determined by the type of limit-expr

-If you need a for loop to iterated over a custom data-structure, define a macro.
+If you need a for loop to iterate over a custom data-structure, define a macro.